Enterprise Adviser Network

-Catherine Beater is the Senior Enterprise Coordinator for Bournemouth, Christchurch and Poole.
+Catherine Beater a Senior Enterprise Coordinator.
 Catherine joined the 11-19 Team from Corfe Hills School where she was the Assistant Head-Teacher.

-Laura Bush is an Enterprise Coordinator for Bournemouth, Christchurch and Poole.
+Laura Bush is an Enterprise Coordinator.
 Laura has joined the 11-19 team with a background in Careers Guidance and Recruitment.